 Director of Programs

 Emily believes in creating social equality through business.
-Before joining SEG, Emily pursued four of her own entrepreneurial social ventures including a Spanish language/cultural exchange program for dyslexic elementary school children, a nanny cooperative in the Dominican Republic and an SME-to-micro-social enterprise lending platform.
+Before joining SEG, Emily pursued four of her own entrepreneurial social ventures including a Spanish language/cultural exchange program for dyslexic elementary school children, and while posted in the Dominican Republic, an SME-to-micro-social enterprise lending platform.
 In 2014, Emily came to SEG to manage the Accelerator re-launch.
 Now, Emily serves as the Director of Programs at SEG, and enjoys working closely with the SEG Venture Development Team as well as social entrepreneurs in the Accelerator program.
 Emily holds a Bachelor’s degree in Political Science, minor in Business from University of Oregon.
 You can find Emily’s publications on global market-driven solutions on NextBillion.org and Global Envision.org.

 In her personal life, Emily loves to try new things such as eating live termites out of a tree in Nicaragua and hiking around old forests with her pup, Pico Duarte!

 Emily earned a B.A. in Psychology, Business, and Women and Gender Studies from Franklin & Marshall College in 2014.
 Emily served as a research assistant throughout her undergraduate career with a focus on women in enterprise, and has used these skills to develop and implement an impact and performance measurement strategy for SEG.
 Through her work at Social Enterprise Greenhouse, Emily is excited to contribute to the growth of the Rhode Island social enterprise ecosystem by advancing impact measurement.